 Warning: This article contains spoilers.

 I don’t go to movies to cry.
 People who do so make no sense to me.
 The world is plenty hard enough without paying someone to help you tear-up.
-But if you go see 'Won’t You Be My Neighbor?' – you better bring some Kleenex because the joy it will cause you will bring you to tears.
+But if you watch 'Won’t You Be My Neighbor?' – you better have some Kleenex because the joy it will cause you will bring you to tears.

 Just like Fred Rogers - widely known as Mr. Rogers - 'Won’t You Be My Neighbor?' isn’t flashy.
 Unlike the other films, there wasn’t even a poster of the film in the theater.
 But, in its simplicity, it is the best documentary you will see all year.